hcoco1/hcoco1-resume/src/content/blog/2024-02-28-cloud-computing.md

 ---
 **Hey there! 🚀 It's been a while since my last post, but I'm back with some exciting news I can't wait to share with you all.
 I've been on an incredible journey diving into the world of AWS, and I'm eager to take you along with me!**

- After graduating with a certification as a Software Engineer, I started exploring other fields like cybersecurity and cloud computing.
+ After graduating with a certification as a Software Engineer, I started exploring other fields like <a href="https://www.hcoco1.com/blog/2024-02-18-career-simulation-1" target="_blank">cybersecurity</a> and cloud computing.
 I am writing this post to share my starting journey through the AWS world with all of you.

 Recently, I enrolled in the <a href="https://digitalcloud.training/cloud-mastery-bootcamp/?megamenu" target="_blank">Cloud Mastery Bootcamp</a> to acquire cloud computing skills and  earn five cloud certifications:
-* AWS Certified Cloud Practitioner
+* <a href="https://aws.amazon.com/certification/certified-cloud-practitioner/" target="_blank">AWS Certified Cloud Practitioner</a>
-* AWS Certified Solutions Architect Associate
+* <a href="https://aws.amazon.com/certification/certified-solutions-architect-associate/" target="_blank">AWS Certified Solutions Architect Associate</a>
-* AWS Certified Developer Associate
+* <a href="https://aws.amazon.com/certification/certified-developer-associate/" target="_blank">AWS Certified Developer Associate</a>
-* HashiCorp Certified: Terraform Associate
+* <a href="https://www.hashicorp.com/certification/terraform-associate" target="_blank">HashiCorp Certified: Terraform Associate</a>
-* Certified Kubernetes Administrator (CKA)
+* <a href="https://learn.digitalcloud.training/course/certified-kubernetes-administrator-cka-real-world" target="_blank">Certified Kubernetes Administrator (CKA)</a>

 The Cloud Mastery Bootcamp provides training for a broad set of cloud job roles including Cloud Engineer, DevOps Engineer, or Solutions Architect. *<small>(Digital Cloud Training, 2024)</small>*.
-I expect to advance in my <a href="https://www.hcoco1.com/cv" target="_blank">professional career</a> and get a position as a cloud professional. 💸
+I expect to advance in my <a href="https://www.hcoco1.com/cv" target="_blank">professional career</a> and get a position as a cloud professional :money_with_wings:.

-Cloud Foundations and Linux *<small>(Digital Cloud Training, 2024)</small>* training is the first module of the Bootcamp, and it provides a pretty excellent overview of the following topics:
+**Cloud Foundations and Linux** training is the first module of the Bootcamp, and it provides a pretty excellent overview of the following topics:

-**Cloud Computing and AWS:** 💻 Cloud computing delivers services over the internet, including servers, storage, databases, networking, and software.
+**Cloud Computing and AWS:** Cloud computing delivers services over the internet, including servers, storage, databases, networking, and software.
 AWS, a leader in the market, offers IaaS, PaaS, and SaaS solutions, enabling organizations to scale operations with on-demand resources and pay-as-you-go models *<small>(What-is-cloud-computing, n.d.)</small>*.

 **Compute and Storage Services:** AWS provides compute options like EC2 for virtual servers, Lambda for serverless computing, and ECS for containerized workloads.
 Storage solutions include S3, offering scalable and secure object storage *<small>(What-is-cloud-computing, n.d.)</small>*.